Spare parts : 3 steps for improved your management

 2. Use the next-gen Mobility Work CMMS

 Mobility Work significantly simplifies many of the most essential aspects of your assets management.
 It keeps an accurate record of all performed interventions, accessible anytime and anywhere through the cloud-based technology.
 You can easily schedule remotely maintenance interventions when necessary.
-Spare parts can be tracked, ordered and even purchased, regardless of where you are located, in one click.
+Detached pieces can be tracked, ordered and even purchased, regardless of where you are located, in one click.
 If you are running out of time you can even rent or borrow a needed part from another community member.
 Mobility Work automates and streamlines your entire asset management process.

 Moreover, Mobility Work provides you with a 360-global view data of every single asset at your entire plant to drive best decisions.
 The CMMS can be easily integrated with other analytic tools for most comprehensive results.
 All data from any possible sources (for instance from the ABC and PIEU models) can be sliced and diced and combined with other data by Mobility Work.
 Using the records for run time, performed corrective maintenance tasks and failure duration the MTTR (mean time to repair), the MTBF (mean time between failures) values and the equipment availability rates can be easily calculated.